sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 The current scope of the CMIS diagnostic monitoring feature in SONiC includes the following parameters:

 - **DOM (Digital Optical Monitoring) data:** Provides real-time monitoring of optical transceiver parameters such as temperature, voltage, and optical power.
-- **VDM (Vendor Diagnostic Monitoring) data:** Offers vendor-specific diagnostic information for enhanced monitoring and troubleshooting.
+- **VDM (Versatile Diagnostics Monitoring) data:** Offers versatile diagnostic information for enhanced monitoring and troubleshooting.
 - **PM (Performance Monitoring) data:** Applicable only for C-CMIS transceivers, this includes performance metrics such as error counts and signal quality indicators.

 ## 2. STATE_DB Schema for CMIS Diagnostic Monitoring